kumu/help/site/guides/conflicts.md

 ![Conflicts Step 4](/images/merge-4.png)

-...you're all set!
-Don't you wish handling conflicts at work were as easy as that.
+...you're all set.
+If only handling conflicts in the real world were this easy!